Pointedstick/wasteland-tactics/README.md

+# These aren't the droids you're looking for
+This repo has been migrated to GitLab at https://gitlab.com/Pointedstick/wasteland-tactics.

+---

 # The game
 Wasteland tactics is a tabletop wargame simulating the fast-paced randomness and tactical decision-making of a real battlefield.